joindin/joindin-vm/README.md

 *Notes:*

-- The joind.in directory you cloned will be mounted inside the VM at `/vagrant`
+- The joind.in directory you cloned will be mounted inside the VM at `/home/joindin-vm`
-- You can develop by editing the files you cloned in the IDE of you choice.
+- You can develop by editing the files you cloned in the IDE of your choice.
 - The database is running inside the VM.
 You can get to it with the following commands:

     ```sh